cdlhub/documentation/ReferenceModel.md

 The input data for the reference components, shown as red source files, are the events, Damage CDFs, Exposure Instance, Damage Bin Dictionary and FM Instance.
 These are Oasis concepts with Oasis format data as outlined below.

-The following sections explain the usage and internal processes and data requirements of each of the reference components.
+The following sections explain the usage and internal processes of each of the reference components.
 The standard input and output data streams for the components are generic and are covered in the Specification.
+The input data requirements are covered in [Input data components](Inputtools.md).

 <a id="eve"></a>
 ## eve
 eve takes as input a list of event ids in binary format and generates a partition of event ids as a binary data stream, according to the parameters supplied.